LlamaEdge/llamaedge-query-server/README.md

 ## Introduction

-The LlamaEdge Query Server allows a chatbot to determine whether a chatbot user-query requires an internet search to answer.
-Additionally, it can also complete these searches as well as perform summarization on them (in local mode).
+The LlamaEdge Query Server allows a chatbot to determine whether a user query requires an internet search to answer.
+Additionally, it can also complete these searches as well as perform summarization on them (non `--server` mode).

 ## Quick Start